-The Carolina Reaper is still the official hottest pepper in the world.
-Having said that, some people wonder whether the Chocolate Bhutlah is even hotter.
+The Carolina Reaper was the official hottest pepper in the world from 2013 to October 9, 2023.
+Some people wonder whether the Chocolate Bhutlah is even hotter.

 For reference, the Carolina Reaper rates at 2,200,000 Scoville heat units (SHU).